-Open-loop Scrubbers Remain Under Scrutiny
+Open-Loop Scrubbers Remain Under Scrutiny

 Asia/Pacific News

-Open-loop Scrubbers Remain Under Scrutiny
+Open-Loop Scrubbers Remain Under Scrutiny

 Great Barrier Reef: closely watched (file image/pixabay)

-Singapore's decision to ban the operation of open-loop scrubbers has not gone unoticed by other regional marine authorities.
+Singapore's decision to ban the operation of open-loop scrubbers has not gone unnoticed by other regional marine authorities.

 Australia's Maritime Safety Authority (AMSA) has said that it is working closely with other coastal bodies over the "potential impacts" on water quality from open-loop units.